thomas-systems/Powershell-Automation-Scripts/README.md

 ---

 ## Disclaimer
-Use PowerShell scripts at your own risk.
+Use the PowerShell scripts at your own risk.
 Always verify the code first!